Common Problems

 All throughout this process, the client is responsible for keeping track of the progress of the upload and updating the user interface accordingly so the user knows how far in they are and how much longer it will take.

-2) How can we make uploads and downloads as fast as possible?
+2) How can we make uploads, downloads, and syncing as fast as possible?

 Beyond that which we've already discussed, we can also utilize compression to speed up both uploads and downloads.
 Compression reduces the size of the file, which means fewer bytes need to be transferred.
 We can compress a file on the client before uploading it and then decompress it on the server after it's uploaded.
 We can also compress the file on the server before sending it to the client and then rely on the client to decompress it.